Mortgage Rate Hold in Canada

 - Before you sign anything, ensure you understand all the terms and conditions of your mortgage.
 If you have any questions, don’t hesitate to ask your lender or mortgage broker.

-Frequently Asked Questions (FAQs) on Rate Holds
+Frequently Asked Questions (FAQs) About Mortgage Rate Holds in Canada

 Can I lock in a variable mortgage rate?